scholzj/aws-minikube/README.md

 Currently, following addons are supported:
 * Kubernetes dashboard
 * Heapster for resource monitoring
-* Storage class for automatic provisioning of persisitent volumes
+* Storage class and CSI driver for automatic provisioning of persistent volumes
 * External DNS
 * Ingress